johnpuddephatt/yorspace-11ty/_posts/2020-08-21-lowfield-green-project-update.md

 ## What next?

 YorSpace continues to work with our partners and over the summer have started to finalise the detailed plans with our consultants to get to an agreed contract sum and final specification for the homes.
-This will ensure that YorSpace and Lowfield Green Housing Co-op will be shovel ready and poised to start work onsite when our finance and funding package is agreed.
+This will ensure that YorSpace and Lowfield Green Housing Co-op will be *shovel ready* and poised to start work onsite when our finance and funding package is agreed.

-We are awaiting responses back from applications to access funding for both our innovative and affordable mutual home ownership (MHO) as well as our low carbon approach to build the homes from locally sourced construction materials.
+We are awaiting responses back from applications to access funding for both our innovative and affordable mutual home ownership (MHO) as well as our low carbon approach to build the homes from locally sourced, natural construction materials.

 Whilst we make progress on alternative funding routes we still continue to support the National CLT Network's campaign to get the CHF extended and encourage our members to write to their MP to show support for this fund, details can be found [here](http://www.communitylandtrusts.org.uk/what-we-do/our-campaigns/community-housing-fund).

 We look forward to giving our members and investors a positive update in the Autumn!

+James Newton, Director